Zoster Virus Vaccine Live (Oka/Merck), Refrigerator Stable.

 Tell your doctor if you:

-are taking any medications that might weaken your immune system
+2. are taking or have taken any medications that might weaken your immune system

-have any allergies to any other medicines or any other substances, such as foods, preservatives or dyes.
+7. have any allergies to any other medicines or any other substances, such as foods,

 Taking other medicines